-Subject to Condition 8, the Certificates bear profit at the applicable Profit Rate from (and including) the Issue Date in accordance with the provisions of this Condition 7.
+Subject to Condition 8, the Certificates are entitled to profit (to be paid out of the Rab-al-Maal Mudaraba Profit or the Rab-al Maal Final Mudaraba Profit, as applicable, payable by DIB pursuant to the terms of the Mudaraba Agreement) at the applicable Profit Rate from (and including) the Issue Date in accordance with the provisions of this Condition 7.
 Periodic Distribution Amounts will not be cumulative and any Periodic Distribution Amount which is not paid will not accumulate or compound and Certificateholders will have no claim in respect of any such Periodic Distribution Amount at any time, even if Periodic Distribution Amounts are paid in the future.